Everybody wants to know everything about the pet they are going to get. Guinea pigs are one of the most popular pets and

-Are guinea pigs affectionate pets?
-Guinea pigs are affectionate pets, their level of affection mostly depends on the owner’s behavior towards the guinea pig.
+Guinea pigs are affectionate pets.
+Their level of affection mostly depends on the owner’s behavior towards the guinea pig.
 So if you are gentle and you do everything to help them adapt to their new home, your guinea pigs will slowly start showing affection.
-On the other hand, if you make guinea pigs feel as they are in danger, of course, they will be afraid of you, and they will not be affectionate.
-Every pet-owner relationship is in the hands of the owner.

 How Affectionate Are Guinea Pigs?

-These little creatures naturally in the wild live in groups, if they have one or more guinea pigs in the cage it will drastically improve their mental well being.
-If your guinea pig is not affectionate the reason for this is probably because it feels lonely and depressed.
+These little creatures naturally in the wild live in groups.
+If they have one or more guinea pigs in the cage, it will drastically improve their mental well being.
+If your guinea pig is not affectionate, it is probably because it feels lonely and depressed.
 The bigger their group, the safer and happier they feel.

-This old expression is genuine when it comes to guinea pigs.
 You should always give them food when they finish what you already have put in the cage.
-Another great tip that falls into this category is that whenever you provide them with food, you should talk to them in order to make them feel secure around you.
+Another great tip is that whenever you provide them with food, you should talk to them in order to make them feel secure around you.

 Also, when you feed them, let them sniff and lick your fingers.
 This way they can make contact with you, and they will recognize your scent the next time you are close to them.

 So, don’t worry!
-Once guinea pigs recognize you as their source of delicious food, their affection for you will grow substantially.
+Once guinea pigs recognize you as their source of delicious food and their affection for you will grow substantially.